Dorothy

 Distinctive traits

-Dorothy has several distinctive markings on her left flank and a notch in the center of her dorsal crest.
-Her right flank, on the other hand, is difficult to recognize.
+Dorothy has several distinctive markings on its left flank and a notch in the center of its dorsal crest.
+Its right flank, on the other hand, is difficult to recognize.

 Flanc gauche, 2008